International students

 If at the end of any appeals process your expulsion still stands you will:

-- not be eligible to enroll in any future NIDA courses
+• not be eligible to enrol in any future NIDA courses

-In addition to the above international students will be advised that they will have their enrolment cancellation reported as a course variation against their confirmation of enrolment via PRISMS.
-They will also be advised that they need to seek advice from the Department of Home Affairs with regards to the status of their student visa.
+In addition to the above, international students will be advised that their enrolment cancellation will be reported as a course variation, against their confirmation of enrolment via PRISMS.
+They will also be informed that they need to seek advice from the Department of Home Affairs with regards to the status of their student visa.

 All documents must be in English or include certified English translations.

-Additional documentation specific to your case may be required beyond the below, and we will contact you in the event these are required.
+Additional documentation specific to your case may be required beyond what is listed here.
+We will contact you in the event these are required.

 As part of your application you will need to supply the following:

-1. Visa/passport: All applicants are required to provide a copy of their passport.
-International applicants already onshore should also provide a copy of their currently visa.
-If you are applying as a PR, please provide a copy of your passport so that your residency can be verified.
+• Visa/passport: all applicants are required to provide a copy of their passport.
+International applicants already onshore should also provide a copy of their current visa.
+If you are applying as a permanent resident, please provide a copy of your passport so that your residency can be verified.
 If your PR has not been approved, you will be considered as an international student and must apply as an international applicant.

-2. Proof of English: All international applicants must meet NIDAs English language requirements when submitting an application.
+• Proof of English: all international applicants must meet NIDA’s English language requirements when submitting an application.
 Please note that NIDA does not accept TOEFL myBest scores.

-3. Official academic transcripts: Applicants need to provide a scanned or electronic copy of transcripts for all tertiary degrees completed or attempted, including current degrees.
+• Official academic transcripts: applicants need to provide a scanned or electronic copy of transcripts for all tertiary degrees completed or attempted, including current degrees.
 Transcripts need to include both grade and unit for each course.
 All pages of one transcript, including the original language copy, should be provided in one document.

-4. Grading systems: These are an official document from your school/college/university with an explanation of what specific scores/grades mean at their university/Institution.
+• Grading systems: these are an official document from your school/college/university with an explanation of what specific scores/grades mean at their university/institution.
 These must be provided for each university you have attended.

 If you are made an offer you will need to provide the following: